 - If a provider pays for referrals of Medicare beneficiaries

-Medicare fraud is very serious, it’s not human error, it’s highly illegal and it involves doctor or beneficiaries abusing the system for their own benefit.
-Report Medicare Fraud as soon as possible.
+Medicare fraud is very serious, it’s not human error, it’s highly illegal and it involves doctors or beneficiaries abusing the system for their own benefit.
+Report Medicare fraud as soon as possible.